magland/figurl/README.md

 # figurl

-Shareable, interactive, data-backed figures generated using Python.
+Shareable, interactive, data-backed figures generated using Python

 ## How to